KILTprotocol/docs/docs/concepts/04_credentials/05_verification.md

 During the verification process the Claimer wants to prove three things to the Verifier:

-- The Credential is valid (i.e., not revoked by its Atte ster)
+- The Credential is valid (i.e., not revoked by its Attester)
 - The Claim in the Credential actually refers to the Claimer
 - The Claim contains information that is relevant for the Verifier in this use case